darinz/DL/12_CV/01_fundamental_concepts.md

 - $K$ is the kernel/filter
 - $(x, y)$ are spatial coordinates

+> **Geometric Intuition:** Convolution slides a small window (kernel) over the image, combining pixel values to detect patterns like edges or textures.

 ### Fourier Transform
 Transforms an image from spatial domain to frequency domain.